automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Aristosuchus.md

 # Aristosuchus
-## Description: This "noble crocodile" was actually a dinosaur.
+## This "noble crocodile" was actually a dinosaur.